zmagyar/doublylinkedlist/README.md

 We have prepared a linked list implementation in `TypeScript`.

-Your task is to finish the implementation of all the public methods:
+Your task is to finish the implementation of the public methods:
 `each`, `insert`, `reverse`, `sort`.
 There are different levels, you don't have to impolement all the functions.